Dallinger/Dallinger/docs/source/communicating_with_the_server.rst

 achieved with routes:

 .. figure:: _static/front_back_layout.jpg
    :alt:

 Routes are specific web addresses on the server that respond to requests from the front-end.
 Routes have direct access to the database, though most of the time they will pass requests to the experiment which will in turn access the database.
-As such, changing the behavior of the experiment is the easiest way to create a new experiment.
+As such, changing the behavior of the experiment class is the easiest way to create a new experiment.
 However it is also possible to change the behavior of the routes or add new routes entirely.